MichaelDesantis/No-Nonsense-Github-Project/README.md

 2. git remote add origin git@github.com:Username/Repository-Name  (connect your local repository to github)
 3. git status  (see which files have been changed, and which ones you're adding)
 4. git add fileName (track file, stage it for commit)
+5. git checkout fileName  (un-stage a file you didn;t mean to add)
-5. git commit -m "Your Message here" (commit your changes, attach a message, create save point)
+6. git commit -m "Your Message here" (commit your changes, attach a message, create save point)
-6. git push origin master (send changes from your computer to GitHub)
+7. git push origin master (send changes from your computer to GitHub)

-###Video 3 : Your first collaborative exercise + basic workflow.
+##Video 3 : Your first collaborative exercise + basic workflow.
 In this video, I'll show you how to pull the latest changes from GitHub.
 How to fork and clone other peoples repositories.
 How to submit a pull request.
 And showing you a simple GitHub workflow.
 BONUS: learn how a gitignore file works!

 #####Slides from video